VMynenko/air-route-analytics/README.md

 ```
 Screenshots of the deployment result in Google Cloud Console
 <img src="https://github.com/VMynenko/air-route-analytics/blob/main/docs/cloud_composer_1.png" />
+***
 <img src="https://github.com/VMynenko/air-route-analytics/blob/main/docs/cloud_composer_2.png" />

-The entire pipeline is executed as an Airflow DAG, which automates the data movement from Kaggle to BigQuery can be found [here.](https://github.com/VMynenko/air-route-analytics/blob/main/code/de_zoomcamp_2025_dag.py)
+The entire pipeline is executed as an Airflow DAG, which automates the data movement from Kaggle to BigQuery.
+The DAG code can be found [here.](https://github.com/VMynenko/air-route-analytics/blob/main/code/de_zoomcamp_2025_dag.py)

 ## Data lake
 The dataset is downloaded from Kaggle and stored in a Google Cloud Storage bucket using Airflow.